Martin Crowe: Illness and death

 On 15 October 2012, it was revealed that Crowe had been diagnosed with lymphoma.
-He blamed the illness on a failing immune system, which had been weakened by various illnesses picked up while touring India in the 1980s and 1990s.
+He blamed the illness on a failing immune system, which had been weakened by various illnesses during certain tours, including salmonella poisoning in Sri Lanka in 1984.

 On 5 June 2013, Crowe announced that he was free of cancer on Campbell Live, but he would cut his ties with cricket, as he was a self-proclaimed "recovering addict to cricket, much like an alcoholic".
 Crowe says he wore a 'mask' from the age of 22, due to high expectations, but at the age of 51 was happy to 'look at the real me'.

 In 2014, Crowe announced that the lymphoma had returned and subsequently indicated that his chances of survival beyond 12 months were less than 5% and also of his wish to see the 2015 Cricket World Cup in February and March 2015.
 He also attended the 2015 Cricket World Cup Final between Australia and New Zealand at the Melbourne Cricket Ground which in fact was his last public appearance.

 Crowe died of complications from the disease in Auckland on 3 March 2016.
 His funeral was held in Holy Trinity Cathedral in a Christian ceremony in Parnell, Auckland.